benlloyd50/Vox_Design_Documents/design_document.md

 - Time management (estimates, finishing work in a timely fashion)

 ## Software Process Model Description : AGILE
+The process model we are using for this project will be Agile.
+The first reason we chose Agile was that it works well with other systems.
+An example of this would be that we want to use a kanban board which will integrate with our sprint cycles.
+This in turn will help us keep up with tasks and know what to prioritize working on.

- We believe this is a flexible model that will enable us to make rapid changes throughout our development process.
-It will also allow us to react quickly as we plan to learn about our project through its duration which will present design challenges that we will need to adapt to.
+Another reason for using agile is that it is a flexible model that will enable us to make rapid changes throughout our development process.
+It allows us to react quickly as we implement the project and we learn more about what we are making.
+Through its duration there will be design challenges that we will need to adapt to and Agile will help mitigate those.

-It is the de facto standard in software so this allows us to get more comfortable with the process before using it in the industry.
+Agile is the de facto standard in the software industry so we chose this methodology so we can get more comfortable with the process.
+Learning about the agile methodogoly in a forgiving environment such as the classroom will help us become accustomed to the process and avoid common mistakes.
+We hope that by using Agile we can more closely create the professional quality for delivering software.
-We believe this is a flexible model that will enable us to make rapid changes throughout our development process.
-It sets a good foundation with iterations for design and implementation and will integrate with aspects of other methodologies such as Kanban and PERT chart

 ## Product Definition
+### Actors
+User - Any person using the application that does not own a server inside the application.
+This is not the same as a user inside a server as that is a per sever basis.

+Server Admin - Any person that owns a server inside the application.
+They have more priveleges for a specific server but not the application as a whole.

 ### Context Diagram
 TODO: Add picture here for context diagram
 ![Context Diagram Image](/Images/.png "This is a sample image.")